jamesandersen/dotnet-on-lambda/STEP3.md

             ```
         * **Handler Property Must Match Your App** - If you're following along with this guide precisely you shouldn't need to adjust this line.
 However, if you're adapting an existing project or otherwise tweaking, you may need to adjust this to properly reference the Lambda entrypoint to your application:
             ```
-            # The syntax here is <AssemblyName>::<Your.Namespace.ClassName>::<MethodName>
+            # The syntax is <AssemblyName>::<Your.Namespace.ClassName>::<MethodName>

             Handler: StarWarsMicroservice::StarWarsMicroservice.LambdaGateway::FunctionHandlerAsync
             ```
         * **Notice the Code URI** - When we use the `aws` CLI to package up our app this specifies where it'll pull the compiled assemblies from.
-Notice that this matches the directory to which our API was published previously.
+Notice that this matches the directory, relative to the template file, to which our API was published previously.
 If you specified a different publish directory than the default, update this line of the template accordingly.

             ```
             CodeUri: ./bin/Debug/netcoreapp1.0/publish